Welcome to Charleston's Poetry Revolution

 Amaker (Photo by Alice Keeney)

 Multi-media events are one of the hallmarks of Charleston's avant-garde poetry scene.
-A$iahMae, who studied film in college, has collaborated with their best friend Sabrina Hyman, a fashion designer who currently runs a luxury balloon-art company, and with their partner CONCEPT RXCH, a visual and sonic collage artist.
+A$iahMae, who studied film in college, has collaborated with their best friend Sabrina Hyman, a model who currently runs a luxury balloon-art company, and with their partner CONCEPT RXCH, a visual and sonic collage artist.

 "Most of us have to be multi-layered people in order to survive," they say.
 "But [it] comes naturally.
 You get involved in the arts [and] you end up with all these different talents in different spaces and it makes sense."